 Ginseng appears to have trivial effects on erectile function, but may improve men’s self-reported ability to have intercourse and their satisfaction with intercourse.
 Saffron (Crocus sativus), Tribulus terrestris, Pycnogenol (Pinus pinaster), Maca (Lepidium meyenii), and Tongkat Ali (Eurycoma longifolia) also appear to improve ED symptoms, though there are only a few studies to support each of these herbs.

-Supplementing with L-Arginine (alone or combined with citrulline, Pycnogenol, ornithine, or yohimbine) improves erectile function.
+Supplementing with L-Arginine (alone or combined with L-Citrulline, Pycnogenol, ornithine, or yohimbine) improves erectile function.
 Yohimbine, especially when combined with L-Arginine, also improves ED symptoms, but doesn’t seem to increase sexual function.
 L-Citrulline (a precursor to L-Arginine) has also been shown in one study to improve erection hardness in men with ED.

-The Mediterranean diet, plant-based diet, and diets containing high amounts of fruits and vegetables, nuts, legumes, fish, whole grains, antioxidants, and omega-3 fatty acids and lower amounts of red and processed meat, trans fat, dairy, sugar, sodium, and alcohol are associated with a lower risk of ED.
+The Mediterranean diet, plant-based diets, and diets containing high amounts of fruits and vegetables, nuts, legumes, fish, whole grains, antioxidants, and omega-3 fatty acids and lower amounts of red and processed meat, trans fat, dairy, sugar, sodium, and alcohol are associated with a lower risk of ED.

 However, some studies suggest that any association between the type of diet one follows (i.e., Mediterranean, low-fat, low-carbohydrate, ketogenic, vegetarian/vegan, pescatarian) and ED disappears when controlling for age, BMI, and other risk factors.
 Weight loss achieved through a low-fat, low-calorie diet;, a high-protein, low-carbohydrate diet; a high-protein, low-fat diet; or a high-carbohydrate, low-fat diet improves erectile function in men with diabetes and/or overweight/obesity.